Mower, co-inventor of implantable defibrillator, dies at 89

 “I think Morty had as much influence successfully finding a treatment for sudden death as anyone in our profession,” said Dr. David Cannom, a retired Los Angeles cardiologist and longtime friend.

 The device “proved that it was better than medication in treating arrhythmia, and they did this against all odds at a small hospital in Baltimore,” Cannom added.
-“And for the past 40 years, it has proven that its reliable … and has saved hundreds of thousand patients’ lives.”
+“And for the past 40 years, it has proven that it’s reliable” while saving many lives.

 Mower, a Baltimore native who grew up in Frederick, attended Johns Hopkins and the University of Maryland School of Medicine.
 He worked at Baltimore hospitals and served in the Army before beginning his professional career at Sinai in 1966 as a co-investigator of its Coronary Drug Project.
 He was chief or acting chief of cardiology at the hospital for several years in the 1970s and 1980s.
 Sinai Hospital named a medical office building for him in 2005.